DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 Pros: Can restore heavily clogged DPFs.

-Cons: Requires technician involvement; can be time-consuming and potentially damaging if done frequently.
+Cons: Requires technician involvement; can be time consuming and potentially damaging if done frequently.

 Components of the DPF System

-A typical DPF system includes:
+A typical and simple DPF system includes:

 DPF filter: Traps soot particles.